Pants distances of knotted surfaces in 4-manifolds: Abstract

 \section{Abstract}

-We define a pants distance for knotted surfaces in 4-manifolds which generalizes the complexity studied by Blair-Campisi-Taylor-Tomova for surfaces in the 4-sphere.
-We determine that if the distance computed on a given diagram does not surpass a theoretical bound in terms of the multisection genus, then the (4-manifold, surface) pair has a simple topology.
-Furthermore, we calculate the exact values of our invariants for many new examples such as the spun lens spaces.
+We define a pants distance for knotted surfaces in 4-manifolds, which generalizes the complexity studied by Blair-Campisi-Taylor-Tomova for surfaces in the 4-sphere.
+We determine that if the distance computed on a given diagram does not surpass a theoretical bound in terms of the multisection genus, then the pair $(X, F)$ admits a standard form (i.e., has simple topology).
+Furthermore, we calculate the exact values of our invariants for many new examples, such as the spun lens spaces.
 We provide a characterization of genus two quadrisections with distance at most six.